rufig/spf/docs/papers/intro.en.md

 <a id="devel"/>
 ###[Installed SPF4.
 And what's next?][start]

 The first and the most important thing - placement of your working files.
-In the SPF directory there is a subdir DEVEL for the developers' code (including yours).
+There is a subdir DEVEL in the SPF directory where all the the developers' code gathered (including yours).
 Create a subdir there, for example ~john.
 Now you can refer to your files in short form, `~john\prog\myprog.f`.
-Thus, the mutual access to contributed code is simplified.
-The general adopted convention is to place libraries in the subdirectory named lib, and example programs in prog.
+It simplifies mutual access to contributed code.
+The general convention is to place libraries in the subdirectory named lib, and example programs in prog.

-The devel directory contains the contributed code of other SP-Forth'ers, the short(very short) list is available online:
+The devel directory contains the contributed code of other SP-Forth'ers, the short (very short) list and descriptions is available online:
 <http://wiki.forth.org.ru/SPF_DEVEL>, or you can scan the directory yourself.